k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 5. Click ![image](images/13_01_02%20icon%202%20Play.jpg) **Play** to generate a new **Data Viewer file**.
     Fabric runs the [GET LUI command](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands) on the debug server for the selected Instance ID.
 Each [sync of LUI](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) creates a new *.db SQLite file for the LU instance.
 The LU instance is displayed in the tree.

-  Note that if you set the Sync Mode to **OFF** and the Instance ID does not exist in the debug server, you get the following error message:
+  Note that if you set the Sync Mode to **OFF** and the Instance ID does not exist in the debug server, the following error message is displayed:

   *Instance '[LU Name]:[Instance ID]' was not found and sync is disabled.*